Education in The New Age

 The creative process: The creative process is a method of service.
 This part of the course introduces all aspects of the creative process, including the preparation, implementation, and consequences of Occult creation.

-Mathematics – number systems: This element deals specifically with the base seven number system but also discusses other number systems and their mutual relationships.
+Mathematics – number systems: This element deals explicitly with the base-seven number system, but also discusses other number systems and their mutual relationships.

 Color theory – laws of color mixture: The emphasis here is on the basic theory of color mixture, regarding additive and subtractive color mixtures and the distinction between them.

-Music – basic theory: This course emphasizes the basics of musical theory, with exercises in scale structure.
+Music – basic theory: This course emphasizes the fundamentals of musical theory, including exercises in scale structure.

 The connection between tones, colors of light, and numbers: The emphasis is on exercises connecting numbers and colors, numbers and tones, and tones and colors.

-Breathing techniques: The focus here is introducing and practicing correct breathing in Occult creation.
+Breathing techniques: The focus here is on introducing and practicing correct breathing in Occult creation.

 The act of Occult creation – responsibility and consequences: This element emphasizes the practice of Occult creation.
 All aspects of the creative process are practiced and discussed.